-Whilst scrolling through the VoicePower twitter feed, a particular news article caught our attention.
+While scrolling through the VoicePower Twitter feed, a particular news article caught our attention.
 The article made reference to a recent study, in which the precision of front-end speech recognition was questioned.
 As a company which provides both front and back-end software, we thought we could contribute an alternative perspective to the discussion.

 Front-end, also known as real-time speech recognition (SR), refers to software that works live, picking up your words and writing them on the screen as you speak them.
-Back-end dictation involves speaking into a handheld device, which records the dialog.
-This recording is then typed up and they are both sent to a secretary, where the accuracy and grammar of the text is checked and edited.
+Back-end dictation involves speaking into a handheld device, which records the dialogue.
+This recording is then typed up and they are both sent to a secretary, where the accuracy and grammar of the text are checked and edited.

-The study founded that front-end SR produced a 7.4 percentage of words that were incorrectly transcribed.
+The study found that front-end SR produced 7.4% of words that were incorrectly transcribed.
 Whereas, the back-end approach reduced these errors down to a significantly lower percentage of 0.4.
 Results such as these, will understandably leave readers wondering, why should we use front-end speech recognition?

 Most SR users, medical professionals especially, are used to dictation (back-end) and forget that with front-end SR, it is the software doing the transcribing, not a human!
 As a result of this, the dictator’s techniques, such as the manner in which they dictate and their grammar, must be altered in order to achieve the full potential of the software.